Udochi17/Udo_Learns-to-code/README.md

   I implore you, my friend, to join me as I embark on this journey.
 I welcome all suggestions and tips, to help me learn and code better.

 # Resources
-  Learning tools and resources include:
+  Learning tools and resources used include:

  -freeCodeCamp @ https://www.freecodecamp.org
  -Dave Gray @ www.youtube.com/@DaveGrayTeachesCode